 Laboratory testing and monitoring will be performed throughout the entire process.
 This allows for field adjustments to the project mix design as conditions change.

-Mill concrete, asphalt, or cut gravel to grade is accomplished with our milling and widener equipment.
-Where full-depth reclamation (pulverization) turns asphalt into a gravel-like material, milling actually removes a layer of material-depths ranging from 1/10th of an inch up to 13 inches-leaving the remaining depths intact.
+Mill concrete, asphalt, or cut gravel to grade with our milling and widener equipment.
+Where full-depth reclamation (pulverization) turns asphalt into a gravel-like material, milling actually removes a layer of material-depths ranging from 1/10th of an inch up to 10 inches-leaving the remaining depths intact.

 Automation is possible to create proper drainage and control grade for the correct slope.